Facebook Instagram Pinterest

 Sand, sand, sand... and then boom!
 Mountains!

-There are several hiking trails at Brandberg to choose from—multiday options included for you camp-happy folks.
-I’m more of a single-day hiking kind of guy myself.
+There are several hiking trails at Brandberg to choose from—multiday options included for you, camp-happy folks.
+I’m more of a single-day hiking kind of guy myself ut the more you see, the more breathtaking the views you get.

-There are over 40,000 rock paintings in the Brandberg Massive, so you’ll want to include some natural gallery time in your visit.
-The most famous are the White Lady rock paintings, which are quite easy to get to if you survive the bumpy road first.
+There are over 40,000 rock paintings in the Brandberg Massive, so I made sure to include some natural gallery time in my visit.
+The most famous are the White Lady rock paintings, which were quite easy to get to after I survived the bumpy road first.
 Again, you can’t go without a guide.

 Rock paintings in the Brandberg Massive, Namibia